tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

 **About templates**

 Thanks to `angular2-compilers` package, we can import any html file into TypeScript space as a module.
-"But what we get from that module?"
-You ask.
-The answer is simply, it's a string. `angular2-compilers` converts html file's contents into string.
+"But what do we get from that module?", you ask.
+The answer is simply: it's a string. `angular2-compilers` converts an html file's contents into a string.

-> Since a component doesn't exist without its template, **we recommend** you to use a ***template as a string*** method, instead of loading it asynchronously (`templateUrl`).
+> Since a component doesn't exist without its template, **we recommend** you use a ***template as a string*** method, instead of loading it asynchronously (`templateUrl`).

 > In our opinion, this is the best practice of creating components.

-Finally, we can `bootstrap` our component, thus, marking it as the root component.
+Finally, we can `bootstrap` our component, thus marking it as the root component.

-First thing to do is to add `<app/>` element to the `<body/>`:
+The first thing to do is to add an `<app/>` element to the `<body/>`:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="1.6"}}

 Great!
 Now we have our root component, we will need to create NgModule.

-NgModule defines the Angular2 module - it's external modules that in use, declarations, providers, exports and defines the main component to bootstrap.
+NgModule defines the Angular2 module: the external modules it declares or requires via use, declarations, providers, exports and defines; it is the main component to bootstrap.

 You can read more about NgModule in [Angular 2 documentation](https://angular.io/docs/ts/latest/guide/ngmodule.html).